 The BT One supports Bluetooth 5, which is the latest Bluetooth transmission technology.
 In theory, this should mean fewer dropped signals.
 And I’ll admit that I experienced no interruptions.
 The BT One also supports the AptX hi-res codec, which is good news for Android users.
 No word about the AAC codec, so iPhone users may want to take note.

 The BT One delivers a moderate bass response.
 You can’t call it stingy, but it doesn’t have an overwhelming presence in the track.
 In fact, it sits quite tastefully in the mix.
-And I found the bass oomphy enough to give pop and fuck music some punch.
+And I found the bass oomphy enough to give pop and funk music some punch.
 Listening to rock, the low end also offers a good amount of warmth.
 But there’s a lightness to the sound in general, which lends itself particularly well to classical music.

 In terms of detail, the BT One offers good transparency for a pair of wireless cans at this price point.
 Violins in this range, for example, revealed enough texture and timbre to make for a realistic performance.
 The BT One also delivers quite a clean and tidy sound.
 And again, it has a light and delicate profile, giving music an easy, floating feel.